 Alin Yuriko Badillo Carrillo, Blogger

-I am a first year Master’s Student in the Latin American Studies at the University of New Mexico.
-Additionally, I am also the Student Coordinator for the Student Organization of Latin American Studies (SOLAS) at UNM while I work with K-12 outreach programs at the UNM Latin American & Iberian Institute, where I get to contribute to bringing a different perception to this blog.
-Two fun facts, the first is that I am a Dreamer!
-This means that I am a recipient of Deferred Action for Childhood Arrivals (DACA).
-If you don’t know what that is, I encourage you to look it up.
-Second fun fact is that I am a first in my family to graduate from high school, college, and now as a Master’s student.
+I am a second year Master’s Student in the Latin American Studies program at the University of New Mexico.
+I am the Vice President of the Student Organization for Latin American Studies (SOLAS) at UNM, amd I work with k-12 outreach programs at the UNM Latin American & Iberian Institute, where I get to contribute to bringing a different perception to this blog.
+I am a first in my family to graduate from high school, college, and now as a Master’s student.
 I am very excited to share my perspectives and I look forward to hear your thoughts.

 Valeria García, Contributor

 ¡Hola y mucho gusto a todos!
-I am a second year Master’s student in Latin American Studies at the University of New Mexico, and I am a second year law student at UNM as well.
+I am a fourth year Master’s student in Latin American Studies at the University of New Mexico, and I am a third year law student at UNM as well.
 I work mainly with translating K-12 curriculum materials for Vamos a Leer, as well as collaborating with other initiatives that the Latin American and Iberian Institute takes on with k-12 programs.
-My focuses for both of my degrees are on human rights discourse and domestic violence/child abuse laws both in New Mexico and Latin America.
+My focuses for my Masters is on human rights discourse and domestic violence/child abuse in Latin America, and I hope to practice criminal defense for indigent communities in New Mexico.
 I’m very excited to contribute to this amazing blog!

 Hania Mariën, Blogger